teoaldridge/first-backend-project-bmi-calculator/README.md

 # first-backend-project-bmi-calculator
 A simple BMI calculator back end program, which can do a get request and a post request.

-## This is a project I did studying with Angela Yu's "Complete 2021 Web Development Bootcamp" on Udemy

 It contains two calculators:
 1) A simple calculator which adds two numbers in the main directory ("/")
 2) A BMI caclculator in the subdirectory ("/bmicalculator")